Insight

 Clarity beats volume.
 Better visibility usually comes from fewer, more useful signals.

-Pair the note with the service page and the workflow pattern it helps explain.
+Pair this note with the matching service page or example.

-The note is more useful when it connects back to a live operating problem, not just a theory about automation.
+The note is more useful when it connects back to a real business problem.

-A concise description of the workflow is enough to decide whether the next move is process cleanup, visibility, automation, or a targeted AI assist.
+A short description of the workflow is enough to decide whether the next move is cleanup, visibility, automation, or targeted AI support.